nodejs/node/doc/api/report.md

 diagnostic data elements such as heap, stack, event loop state, resource consumption etc. to reason about the fatal error.

+* `--report-compact` Write reports in a compact format, single-line JSON, more easily consumable by log processing systems than the default multi-line format designed for human consumption.

 * `--report-directory` Location at which the report will be generated.